ObehiGift/Portfolio-for-Project-management/README.md

 ## 🚀What This Project Demonstrate
 - My ability to **plan and organize** a construction project from start to finish
-- Competence in using **professional tools** like MS projec and Excel
+- Competence in using **professional tools** like MS project and Excel
 - Understanding of **key PM concepts** like scope, scheduling and tracking
 - Initiative and **self-driven learning** in simulating a real-world project independently